-Policing Reform ProjectPolicing Reform Project through the leadership of its President, TJC will continue to co-convene with the Lawyers' Committee for Civil Rights Under Law, the Civil Rights Coalition for Policing Reform.
-The Coalition seeks to end police misconduct and killings by reducing racial bias, racial profiling, racial targeting, militarization and other inappropriate policing tactics and increasing police accountability through promoting body worn cameras, dash cams, community control and other reforms.
-This programming will includes communications, production of toolkits, twitter town halls, op-eds, interactions with state and federal officials, sponsoring of fora, and testimony upon request.
+Policing Reform Project through the leadership of its President, TJC will continue to co-convene with the NAACP, the Civil Rights Coalition for Policing Reform.
+The Coalition seeks to end police misconduct and killings by reducing racial bias, racial profiling, racial targeting, militarization, and other inappropriate policing tactics and increasing police accountability through promoting body-worn cameras, dash cams, community control, and other reforms.
+This programming will include communications, production of toolkits, Twitter town halls, op-eds, interactions with state and federal officials, sponsoring of fora, and testimony upon request.

 Race & Sports Equity Project will be a program designed to address the disparities in the Sports Industry based on Race and/or Gender.
 Interacting with the various sports leagues and players associations to promote equity programs for people of color and women will be an integral part of this programming.
 TJC will sponsor panels and programs to educate the public about the structural issues confronting the quest for equity in the Sports.

 International Human Rights Initiative will focus on advancing the goals of the International Decade for African Descendants.
 This programming will include testifying before international forums about compliance by the United States with various international accords.